IM-WADD/Practical21/README.md

 If you're not already using multiple JS files in your assessment, consider if it might be wise.
 If you have one big long JavaScript file that contains a mix of code only relevant to specific HTML files, and code that is used across multiple HTML files, then you should probably split the file up into separate JavaScript files.
 As a general rule, you should put code only used by one HTML file in a separate JS file.
 If you have JavaScript code used by multiple HTML files, put it in a common JS file that you can reuse across each HTML file that needs it.

 If you DO have multiple JS files already, consider using the ES6 module approach rather than the traditional approach of linking multiple scripts in the HTML.
 There is nothing inherently wrong with the traditional approach but modules are closer to the way most web frameworks work, which is fast becoming the industry standard.

+If you haven't got far enought to have much JavaScript, that's OK!
+Take time to plan out how you might make use of the module approach to keep your code well organised.

 ## Stage 2 - Assessment 2 marking
 In the sample code from lecture, there is an example submission for assessment 2 (web application only), called time-keeper.
 It is also included in this repo for convenience.
 Your job is to review the application against the marking criteria and the requirements listed in the brief.
 Follow the same steps that will be used when marking your assessment 2 submission (see below).